ryancwicks/RTK_GPS_System/ublox_notes.md

 A lot of this was pulled from [here](https://gpsd.io/ubxtool-examples.html).

+I had to build from scratch to get PPP reprocessing and gpsfake to run correctly.
+The current (Feb 2022) Ubuntu package is version 3.20, and has RINEX and gps pipe bugs.
+The latest 3.23.1 version works.

-First, plug in the GPS and start the gps_server (or GPSD if running it directly).
+First, plug in the GPS and start the docker gps_server (or GPSD if running it directly).

 You should be able to connect to the GPS with the gpsmon, cgps or xgps utility.